IABTechLab/uid2docs/docs/getting-started/gs-normalization-encoding.md

 | Hex to Base64 SHA-256 encoding of normalized email address | `tMmiiTI7IaAcPpQPFQ65uMVCWH8av9jw4cwf/F5HVRQ=` | This 44-character string is a Base64-encoded representation of the 32-byte SHA-256.<br/>WARNING: The SHA-256 hash string in the example above is a hex-encoded representation of the hash value.
 You must Base64-encode the raw bytes of the hash or use a Base64 encoder that takes a hex-encoded value as input.<br/>Use this encoding for `email_hash` values sent in the request body. |

 >WARNING: When applying Base64 encoding, be sure to Base64-encode the raw bytes of the hash or use a Base64 encoder that takes a hex-encoded value as input.

+For additional examples, see [Normalization Examples for Email](#normalization-examples-for-email).

 ## Phone Number Normalization